samarabbas/temporal-documentation-legacy/docs/06_javaclient/01_quick_start.md

 cadence: docker run --network=host --rm ubercadence/cli:master --do test-domain workflow signal --workflow_id "HelloSignal" --name "HelloWorld::updateGreeting" --input \"Welcome\"
 Signal workflow succeeded.
 ```
 Note that sending signals as well as starting workflows does not need a worker running.
-The requests are queued inside the Cadence service.
+The requests are queued inside the Temporal service.

 Now bring the worker back.
 Note that it doesn't log anything besides the standard startup messages.
 This occurs because it ignores the queued signal that contains the same input as the current value of greeting.
 Note that the restart of the worker didn't affect the workflow execution.
 It is still blocked on the same line of code as before the failure.
-This is the most important feature of Cadence.
+This is the most important feature of Temporal.
 The workflow code doesn't need to deal with worker failures at all.
 Its state is fully recovered to its current state that includes all the local variables and threads.

 Let's look at the line where the workflow is blocked:
 ```bash